-That same year, after the “movement of 3th September” -when the Greek people asked for a constitution in Athens- this square (like in Athens) renamed as Syntagma Square.
+That same year, after the "movement of September 3rd" -when the Greek people asked for a constitution in Athens- this square (like in Athens) was renamed as Syntagma Square.
 It was reconstructed in 1980, by Mayor Nick Karapavlos.

 Here, at the building that now occupies the National Bank, was the home of Mme Calliope Papalexopoulou.
 From the balcony of the house, mayor's wife encouraged the people of Nafplio to revolt!
 You will see right there the sculpture in her honor.

 Now, once you get a good dose of history, you will sit in the square for a coffee or a drink.
 Here you will find almost everybody in the morning, as well as the evening, since it is a square "alive" day and night.
 From here, your most beautiful walks will begin towards the old city.
 And here again you will end up to rest.